-Paywalls & SEO: A Winning Strategy
+SEO For Membership Sites: Getting Around The Paywall

 Here is an example of how to indicate paywalled content to comply with Google’s guidelines:

+It sends the full content when Googlebot asks for the page, using the User-Agent HTTP header, for example:

-One more important point; clever searchers have learned that paywalls can be bypassed by going into the Google cache and reading content for free.
+One final, yet important point: Clever searchers have learned that paywalls can be bypassed by going into the Google cache and reading content for free.

 To prevent this, one needs to use the noarchive robots meta tag, which will stop Google from showing the cached link to that page.